cdeck3r/instablog/deploy/README.md

 The project has its own website under http://cdeck3r.com/instablog.

-## Installation
+### Initial Installation

 The software shall run on a Linux Server.
 We assume, the instablog installation resides in `$HOME/instablog`.

-Initially clone this repo.
+Initially, clone the instablog repo when in `$HOME`.
 This will create the `instablog` directory.

 ``` bash
 cd $HOME